sjd69/Applied_Cryptography/phase4-init/reports/writeup.md

 **Assumption 2:** Clients and Servers have synchronized clocks.

 After connecting to and properly authenticating a group or file server, the messages passed between the client and server are subject to being reordered, saved for a replay attack, or modified by an active adversary.
-Modifying messages can affect the integrity and a

-iability of data stored on the server or received by the user.
+Modifying messages can affect the integrity and avaliability of data stored on the server or received by the user.
 An adversary that may insert communications, such as deleting a file from a server, can disrupt data avaliablility.
 Inserting fake communications can also compromise data integrity as malicious files may be placed onto the server or sent to the user.
 Reordering communications can also compromise data avaliablility and integrity.
 For example, a user wishes to download a file and then delete the file from a server.
 Reordering these messages deletes the file before the user can access it.

 To protect against **T4** in the previous phase of this project, our file sharing system uses a unique secret session key to encrypt communications between a server and a client.
 This mechanism offers protection against passive adversaries, and protection from replay attacks between sessions.
 Our current implementation does not protect against an active attacker that can insert, reorder, replay or modify messages within a session.
 To offer protection against this stronger attack, we utilize timestamping, message counters and CBC residue in addition to the previously implemented session key.